 KnB is your standard, run-of-the-mill sports anime in terms of plot.
 Underdog protagonist joins an underdog team, and with the power of friendship, the high school team tries to win it all.
 The main shtick of Kuroko is that many of the “star” players have “superpowers”.
 The Generation of Miracles are the biggest examples: you have a player who can shoot with just one hand, a player who can copy skills, a player who can shoot from literally the other side of the court, and someone who can even predict the future because his orders are absolute!

 KnB is highly regarded by many fans as one of the best animes out there, and it’s hard not to see why.
 The animation is gorgeous, the action scenes are hype, and everything looks so damn pretty.
 It’s basically an action anime, but with basketball!
 If you get turned off by superhero skills, this isn’t for you.
-But if you like seeing anime boys do cool things with a basketball, then Kuroko no Basket is for you.
+But if you like seeing basketball with a big twist, then Kuroko no Basket is for you.

 3. Kuroko no Basuke: Last Game (2017)